 “That visit put us at ease,” Amanda says.
 “I wasn’t sure what to expect, but I was very impressed by how knowledgeable and kind the staff was.
 It was so clear that working with kids like our daughter was what they were all about.
 How do you say no to that?”

 How to Be Awesome at Therapy, by Teddy Bailey

 One of the main hurdles to overcome after rhizotomy surgery is the lengthy recovery process.
 Muscle tightness is both friend and foe, simultaneously holding you up while also holding you back.

 Rhizotomy surgery removes the faulty nerve roots in the spinal cord that are misfiring and causing this tightness.
 This effectively relieves the spasticity of the muscles, the only problem being that now you have to learn how to use muscles you’ve never really used before.
 The rehabilitation process requires carefully scheduled physical and occupational therapy that usually lasts between four to six weeks.

 “It’s definitely something that you think about going in,” Amanda says.
-“While we were looking at different facilities for the procedure what made Gillette stand out was that they did everything, the surgery and rehabilitation under one roof.
+“While we were looking at other facilities, Gillette stood out because they do everything, the surgery and rehabilitation under one roof.
 And not just that, they’ve gone out of their way to make the hospital feel less clinical and more like a home away from home.”

 Andrew says that for Teddy, as well as her younger and equally adorable brother Matthew, their rehabilitation stay following rhizotomy in December of 2017 felt more like going to camp than anything else.